hobbitalastair/feedutils/README.md

 - `feed-addatom` - add a new atom feed.
 - `feed-addrss` - add a new rss feed.
 - `feed-delete` - delete an existing feed.
-- `rss2atom` - attempt to convert from RSS to Atom.

 `feed-read` and `feed-update` both use a "feed" directory, by default `~/.config/feeds/`.